 Not before long you enter an unassuming gully and start to ascend unprotected.
 It’s the trickiest part of the route and a rope could be useful for extra security (see the photos below).

 The most scenic part of the route for me is on the first plateau on the Sella Massif, which marks the majority of the ascent.
-You will reach it after the first couple of hours of ascent.
+You will reach it after the first couple of hours.

 It’s a great place to snap incredible photos of the largest of the Sella Towers, Sassolungo, Sassopiatto and over Val Gardena to Furchetta, Sass Rigais and the rest of the Puez-Odle Range.